frankhart2018/sargparse/docs.md

     a. `ArgumentType::INT`: parses the value as an integer.
     b. `ArgumentType::FLOAT`: parses the value as a float.
     c. `ArgumentType::STR`: parses the value as a string.
     d. `ArgumentType::BOOL`: parses the value as a boolean.
+Arguments of these types are simply flags and do not take any values.

 Arguments can also be positional, positional arguments have to appear in the order in which they were added otherwise it will result in an error.
 To add a positional argument, simply remove the - before the short name and -- before the long name: